Mauritania travel guide

 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 ‘We’ refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.

 Demonstrations are generally peaceful, but some have involved clashes with police and the use of tear gas.
-On 3 March 2014 one person died and at least 15 were injured in Nouakchott during a demonstration over an alleged case of apostasy.
 You should avoid political gatherings and demonstrations and take local advice about places to avoid.
 Always observe instructions given by the local security forces.

 Crime levels are moderate but steadily increasing.
 You should avoid the unlit and isolated beach at Nouakchott and ‘Le Cinquième’ district after dark.
 A number of thefts and violent incidents have been reported there in recent years.

 Crossing the border into Mauritania can be time-consuming and officials may ask for payments before they allow you to cross.
 There have been reports that some southern border crossings were closed at the height of the Ebola virus outbreak in Guinea and neighbouring countries.
 You should check local advice before travelling.